mostmojo/log/log-2.md

 }

 ```
-• Install gitbash on Windows and work out how to work it, create git shortcuts with `alias gst='git status'`/
+• Install gitbash on Windows and connect SSH keys with Github, create git shortcuts with `alias gst='git status'`

 **Link(s) to work**